zuoooooooo/zuoooooooo.github.io/_pages/Research.md

 * **An Efficient Pruner for Large Language Model with Theoretical Guarantee** （Jun.~Nov.
 2024）

   Advisor: Prof. Canhong Wen, The Department of Statistics and Finance, USTC
-  * Conducted an extensive literature review and developed a novel monotone accelerated iterative hard-thresholding (mAIHT) algorithm for LLM pruning.
+  * Developed a novel monotone accelerated iterative hard-thresholding (mAIHT) algorithm for LLM pruning.
   * Performed a theoretical analysis of the algorithm.
 Established its convergence, convergence rate and risk upper bound.
   * Demonstrated the algorithm’s superiority over existing baseline methods through rigorous experimentation, showcasing its state-of-the-art performance.
   * Prepared a manuscript.